What you can bring from Mexico

 The Act provides that any person who violates any provision may be assessed a civil penalty of not more than $10,000 for each separate knowing and intentional violation, $5,000 for each separate gross negligent violation, or $3,000 for each separate negligent violation.

 It is illegal to bring drug paraphernalia into the United States unless prescribed for authentic medical conditions such as diabetes.
 CBP will seize any illegal drug paraphernalia.
-Law prohibits the importation, exportation, manufacture, sale or transportation of drug paraphernalia.
+The law prohibits the importation, exportation, manufacture, sale, or transportation of drug paraphernalia.
 If you are convicted of any of these offenses, you will be subject to fines and imprisonment.

 You do not need an ATF permit if you can demonstrate that you are returning with the same firearms or ammunition that you took out of the United States.
 To prevent problems when returning, you should register your firearms and related equipment by taking them to any CBP office before you leave the United States.
 The CBP officer will register them on the same CBP Form-4457 used to register cameras or computers.